ethereum-optimism/optimism/specs/withdrawals.md

 more specific terms to differentiate:

 - A _withdrawal initiating transaction_ refers specifically to a transaction on L2 sent to the Withdrawals predeploy.
-- A _withdrawal proofing transaction_ refers specifically to an L1 transaction
+- A _withdrawal proving transaction_ refers specifically to an L1 transaction
   which proves the withdrawal is correct (that it has been included in a merkle tree whose root is available on L1).
 - A _withdrawal finalizing transaction_ refers specifically to an L1 transaction which finalizes and relays the